 There are many factors to consider while comparing EBC and ABC.
-These factors include the best time to trek, level of difficulty, weather of these regions, duration of the trek and other considerations.
+These factors include the best time to trek, level of difficulty, the weather of these regions, duration of the trek, and other considerations.
 You should carefully compare all of these aspects before you choose to go to either of these trekking destinations.

 So let us look at all of the details of these two treks in detail.

 Annapurna Base Camp, as well as Everest Base Camp, lie in the Himalayan region of Nepal.
 Therefore, these places can be extremely cold in the winter.
 Annapurna Base Camp has an altitude of 4130 meters whereas Everest Base Camp has an altitude of 5380 meters.

 This means that on any given day, Everest Base Camp is colder than the Annapurna Base Camp.
 Both of these regions have four seasons- Summer, Winter, Autumn, and Spring.
 Summer is the hottest season while winter is the coldest.
 Spring and Autumn are the seasons when the temperature is mild.